Skip to main content

 • Anderson Grove Presbyterian Church-Bellevue ($7,940)

-Funding to replace the wheelchair ramp to improve the safety and accessibility for all.
+Funding to replace a wheelchair ramp to improve the safety and accessibility for all.

 • Calvin Crest Camp-Fremont ($67,500)